-Coming out of a cave at Eleutherna, northern sput of Mount Ida, Crete
+Coming out of a cave at Eleutherna, on the northern spur of Mount Ida, in Crete

 Greece